 She collected his art as an investment but personally didn't care for the way Picasso painted.
 She would complain that his work looked dark and messy.
 As you may recall, some of Picasso's figurative works were a bit abstract and it wasn't always easy to decipher what you were looking at as was the case with this wealthy collector.

 On this occasion she had made a haughty beeline straight to the largest canvas in the room depicting Picasso's version of a woman disrobed and standing boldly in a full frontal pose.

 The painted subject was clearly that of a female form.
 But the wealthy buyer insisted the figure in the piece looked to her more like a man.
 Thus Picasso was called over to clear up the matter given that he was the one who painted it.
 He was clearly impatient and did nothing to mask his disdain for this woman as she again proclaimed for all to hear that the subject looked like a man.

 The gallery fell silent waiting for Picasso's response.
-Without saying a word he reached into his coat to retrieve a small leather case from which he withdrew a vine of charcoal as if he had anticipated this very situation.
-He then called for a small step ladder upon which he climbed to reach the face of the painted subject and proceeded to draw a thin black mustache on it in two quick strokes, loudly declaring "Madam I do believe you are correct."
+Without saying a word he reached into his coat to retrieve a small leather case from which he withdrew a vine of charcoal with a theatrical flourish, as if he had anticipated this very situation.
+He then called for a small stepladder upon which he climbed to reach the face of the painted subject, and proceeded to draw a thin black mustache on it in two quick strokes, declaring loudly "Madam I do believe you are correct."

 In the end the woman bought the painting which would actually gain even more in value due to the story that could be told as to how the painting's female subject came to have a such a spontaneous and out-of-place mustache.
 Clearly this was a case of how the value of a work of art was enhanced through misperception.